xigadee/Microservice/Xigadee.Framework/_docs/Introduction.md

 # Xigadee.Framework Library

-This is the primary library for the .NET framework.
+This is a Xigadee extension library for the .NET framework.
 It contains references to core classes that aren't supported in the new .NET Core.

 ## Introduction

 More to come...

+### Sql Boundary Logger

+### Sql Persistence Base Class

 <table><tr>
   <td><img src="../../docs/hitachi.png" alt="Hitachi Consulting" height="50"/></td>